IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * SCReAM (+L4S) is currently being integrated in chrome for performance evaluation and comparison against GCC, nightly Chrome Canary builds are available at {{SCReAM-Chrome-Canary}}.

 * The addition of the optional ref_wnd_delay_scale related restriction on ref_wnd increase can cause the rate increase to go slower when the non-congestion related jitter is high.
-Non-congestion related jitter can occur for instance in 5G where the amount of scheduling delay jitter depends of factors like TDD (Time Division Duplex) patterns an overall load in a cell.
+Non-congestion related jitter can occur for instance in 5G where the amount of scheduling delay jitter depends on factors like TDD (Time Division Duplex) patterns an overall load in a cell.
 The algorithm is somewhat robust to scheduling jitter as it calculates ref_wnd_delay_scale based on the difference between the max and min queue delay.
 Still, there can be cases where large amounts of scheduling jitter can give a slow ramp up of the bitrate.

 * Rate policers can cause loss bursts.
 These loss bursts are particularly harmful for real time media transmission and it is problematic to detect the existence of rate policers in the transmission path.
 The example algorithm in the draft resolves the problem with rate policers to some degree.
 The algorithm is however not bullet proof, assumptions around queue delay can for instance fail on links where the RTT varies, such as satellite links.
 In addition, rate policers can be configured in many ways.